ChickenProp/chickenprop.github.com/drafts/does-descaling-help.md

 ---
-title: Effects of descaling a kettle
+title: Does descaling a kettle help?
 layout: draft
 ---
 I've heard that descaling a kettle makes it more efficient, and can save me time and money.

 Okay, but how much?
 For some reason my my intuition says it'll be basically unnoticable.
-Let's try and figure it out.
+Let's try to figure it out, and then actually try it.

 ### The Models